How would you like to arrive?

 Directions & Parking facilities

-Münster is a good place to start the southern leg of the 100 Castles Route, especially because of its good connections to regional and long-distance transport.
+Münster is a good starting point for the southern section of the 100 Castles Route, especially because of its good connections to regional and long-distance transport.

 By bus and train to Münster:

-• Bus and rail connections to the municipalities of Münsterland
+- Bus and train connections to the municipalities of Münsterland

 By car to Münster:

-• Coming from the south and north: A1 motorway at the Münster-Nord junction (77), then take the B54 towards Münster.
+- Coming from the south and north: A1 motorway at the Münster-Nord motorway junction (77), then on the B54 towards Münster.

-• Coming from the east: Bundesstraße 51 in the direction of Münster.
+- Coming from the east: Take the B51 motorway towards Münster.

 Additional information